ethereum/consensus-specs/specs/_features/eip7594/polynomial-commitments-sampling.md

 def recover_polynomialcoeff(cell_indices: Sequence[CellIndex],
                             cells: Sequence[Cell]) -> Sequence[BLSFieldElement]:
     """
-    Recover the polynomial in monomial form that when evaluated at the roots of unity will give the extended blob.
+    Recover the polynomial in coefficient form that when evaluated at the roots of unity will give the extended blob.
     """
     # Get the extended domain.
 This will be referred to as the FFT domain
     roots_of_unity_extended = compute_roots_of_unity(FIELD_ELEMENTS_PER_EXT_BLOB)